Ohtsu/ng5-i18n-demo/README.md

 ## Overview
-   - _ng5-i18n-demo_ is a tool for those who want to check Stripe API Service by using Angular2
+   - _ng5-i18n-demo_ is a sample program for realizing internationalization in Angular5

-   - Main APIs (Subscription,Charge,Order,Account,Customer,Token,Refund,PLan,Product,SKU,Event,Dispute,Balance,Transfer,FileUpload) are supported

-   - You can check the functions as both a customer (client side) and an administrator (server side).

-    You can extend functions for more APIs by these base common methods.

 ## Prerequisite

    - Node.js
    - TypeScript2
-   - Angular2
-   - @ng-bootstrap/ng-bootstrap
+   - Angular/Cli (for Angular5 or later)

 ## Installation